 - 1/2 teaspoon freshly ground Black Pepper

-- 2 teaspoons freshly grated or finely chopped garlic (about 3-4 cloves), or, 1/2 teaspoon Garlic Powder
+- 2 teaspoons garlic freshly grated or finely chopped.
+About 3-4 cloves, or, 1/2 teaspoon Garlic Powder

 - 1.5 lb rack of lamb (frenched).
 Typically yields 8 lamb chops, sliced into individual chops

 Marinate: Lamb Chops In a medium bowl, combine all ingredients except lamb chops and mix well with a fork.
 Wipe dry, cut and lay flat all the chops on a platter/tray.
 Generously brush the marinade on all over the lamb chops coating all sides.
 Cover and keep aside for 15 minutes.

 Grill chops: Heat a wide skillet over medium-high heat (takes around 3-4 minutes).
 Use a grill pan if you want the grill marks.
 Place the chops in the pan.
 Cook 3 minutes each side for well done chops.
 Reduce to 2 minutes each side for medium rare doneness.
 Use the same time guideline if using an outdoor grill.

 Serve: Transfer the chops to a platter and rest for 5 minutes.
 Serve with lemon-saffron rice or warm pita bread and a greek salad.